viki2711/My-Shop/README.md

 * Updating possible just for logged in user from his account.

 View large item photo -
-* View photo - enlarge the photo and see the info.
+* View item - enlarge the photo and see the info.
+* Info is fetching data from Google Books and has a link to a book.

 Cart -
 * Add item photo to a shopping cart - through a cart button on the photo.
 * Cart page template for a checkout.
 * Photo automatically added to a Cart collection in DB.